BadIdeaFactory/corporate/documents/operating.md

 - **Keeper of Lore (Secretary):** Ensures notes and minutes are taken for meetings, ensures that proper CONTRIBUTING.md protocols are followed in `corporate`.

-- **Keeper of Code:** Ensures that corporate defined commit protocols are followed in all BIFFUD projects, as well as `corporate`.
+- **Secretary of Code:** Ensures that corporate defined commit protocols are followed in all BIFFUD projects, as well as `corporate`.

 - **Beastmaster:** Makes certain decisions related to BIFFUD projects and